MNeMoNiCuZ/ToriiGate-batch/README.md

 You should now be set up and able to run the tool.

 # Requirements
-- Tested on Python 3.10.
+- Tested on Python 3.11.
 - Tested on Pytorch w.
 CUDA 12.1.

-- At batch size 1 it uses ~10gb VRAM
+- At batch size 1 it uses ~14.2gb VRAM
-- At batch size 8 it uses ~23.6gb VRAM
+- At batch size 8 it uses ~23.3gb VRAM

+At 24gb vram, each batch takes ~45 seconds to process on batch 8, and 17 seconds on batch 1.

 # Instructions
 This model can process images in 3 different output formats.